Soviet Union

 In October, he was decorated with the Order of Lenin for a second time.

 In the end of 1941 until May 1942, he undertook an officer’s advanced training course.
-After the course, he posted as a Major and fighter inspector to Stalingrad.
+After the course, he posted as a major and fighter inspector to Stalingrad.

 On 18 September 1942, a lonely Fw189, probably the aircraft the aircraft piloted by Oberfeldwebel Manfred Klöhe of NAGr 12’s 6.(H)/41, was unfortunate to become intercepted by a large formation of 434 IAP Yak-7Bs.
-The reconnaissance aircraft was claimed shot down over Kotluban by Mayor Semyonov, the fighter inspector in Stalingrad, and 18-year-old Starshiy Leytenant Vladimir Mikoyan, the son of the premier of the USSR, Anastas Mikoyan.
+The reconnaissance aircraft was claimed shot down over Kotluban by major Semenov, the fighter inspector in Stalingrad.

 On 22 November, the regiment became the 32 GIAP.